 If a main coronary artery is blocked, a large part of the heart muscle is affected.
 If a smaller branch artery is blocked, a smaller amount of heart muscle is affected.
 After a heart attack, if part of the heart muscle has died, it is replaced by scar tissue over the following few weeks.
-Read Anatomy of the heart for more information about the heart.
+Read Anatomy of the heart and blood vessels for more information about the heart.

 There is actually a range of conditions that can be caused by a sudden reduction in blood flow in a coronary artery.
 This range of conditions has an overall term called acute coronary syndrome (ACS).

 Heart Attack Q&A